peacheym/music-theory-visualizer/Assignment1/README.md

 - Chart 1: When a user clicks on the date, they are able to toggle between data for 2021 and 2022.
 - Chart 3
-- Chart 4: When the user hovers over each of the paths, it will animate the progression of the path.
+- Chart 4: When the user clicks on any of the grey vertical lines, a tool tip is toggled to explain what that line means.
 - Chart 5
 - Chart 6